ipavlic/apex-fp/website/docs/basic-concepts.md

 ## Higher order functions

 Finally, Apex FP provides classes with **higher order functions** as methods.
 Higher order functions are functions that take functions as arguments and use them to transform data.

+The majority of higher order functions are provided by two main classes [`SObjectCollection`](api/collection/sobject-collection), and [`SObjectStream`](api/stream/sobject-stream).

-For example, `SObjectCollection` and `SObjectStream` both have a `filter` method.
+For example, they both have a `filter` method.
 It accepts a `SObjectPredicate` function instance and uses it to test whether records satisfy the predicate, and keeps just the ones that do. `filter` is therefore a higher order function.

 ```apex title="main/classes/collection/SObjectCollection.cls"
 public class SObjectCollection {